littleGnAl/littlegnal.github.io/_posts/2019-07-09-kmpp_flutter_en.md

 ```

-Finally done, let’s take a look at what the app looks like:
+DONE!
+Let’s take a look at what the APP looks like:

 |    Android                             | iOS                            |
 :---------------------------------------:|:-------------------------------: